 Renee Newton joined REEd in 2001, where she directed a statewide health access program administered through the Healthy Start Field Office.
 She was named director of the Center for Community School Partnerships (CCSP) in 2005 where she led a multidisciplinary team in support of school and community partnerships.

-Alexis Patterson, Ph.D., joined the School of Education in July 2015 as an Assistant Professor in science education.
+Alexis Patterson Williams, Ph.D., joined the School of Education in July 2015 as an Assistant Professor in science education.
 She is currently a CAMPOS Faculty Scholar and is excited to work with her cohort to develop a research center that focuses on increasing the participation of women of color in STEM related fields.

-Office hours: Fall Quarter 2016 — By Appointment Only
+Office hours: Winter and Spring Quarters 2020 — By Appointment Only

 Gloria M. Rodriguez’s current research explores notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
 Dr. Rodriguez also engages in research that focuses on the political economic conditions and educational trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.

-Nicole Sparapani is an assistant professor in the School of Education, and she also holds a faculty appointment at the UC Davis MIND Institute.
-Her research interests center around the development and evaluation of effective educational practices for students with Autism Spectrum Disorder (ASD).
-Sparapani practiced as a certified speech-language pathologist on an interdisciplinary team serving preschool children with ASD for several years before pursuing her Ph.D. in Communication Science and Disorders at Florida State University and postdoctoral training at Arizona State University.
+Nicole Sparapani is an assistant professor in the School of Education and faculty member at the UC Davis MIND Institute.
+Her research interests center around the development and evaluation of effective educational practices for students with Autism Spectrum Disorder (autism) and complex learning needs.
+Dr. Sparapani practiced as a certified speech-language pathologist on an interdisciplinary team serving preschool children with autism for several years before pursuing her Ph.D.

 - Ph.D. in Learning and Mind Sciences, University of California, Davis, 2010

 - M.A. in Educational Psychology, University of California, Davis, 2006

 - B.A. in Psychology, Phi Beta Kappa, cum laude, University of California, Irvine, 1986

 Publications and Working Papers

-Franzone, E., Kucharczyk, S., Sullivan, L., & Szidon, K. (2012).
+- Franzone, E., Kucharczyk, S., Sullivan, L., & Szidon, K. (2012).
 Facilitating the use of evidence based practices in classrooms: The national professional development center model for implementation.
 In Mundy, P. & Mastergeorge, A. (Eds), Autism for Educators, Thousand Oaks, CA: Sage Publications.

-Sullivan, L. (2010).
+- Sullivan, L. (2010).
 Joint attention: Interactions with word learning and school readiness.
 Dissertation Abstracts International: Section B: The Sciences and Engineering, Volume 71(11-A), pp.3902.

-Abedi, J., Kao, J.C., Leon, S., Mastergeorge, A., Sullivan, L., Herman, J., & Pope, R. (2010).
+- Abedi, J., Kao, J.C., Leon, S., Mastergeorge, A., Sullivan, L., Herman, J., & Pope, R. (2010).
 Accessibility of segmented reading comprehension passages for students with disabilities.
 Applied Measurement in Education, 23 (2), 168-186.

-Mundy, P., Sullivan, L., & Mastergeorge, A. (2009).
+- Mundy, P., Sullivan, L., & Mastergeorge, A. (2009).
 A parallel and distributed-processing model of joint attention, social cognition and autism.
 Autism Research, 2(1), 2-21.

 - Abedi, K., Kao, J., Leon, J., Sullivan, L., Herman, J., Pope, R., Nambiar, V., & Mastergeorge, A. (2008).
 Exploring factors that affect accessibility of reading comprehension assessments for students with disabilities: A study of segmented text (Report No. 746), 80pp.
 Los Angeles: National Center for Research on Evaluation, Standards, and Student Testing (CRESST).

 Manuscript Currently Under Review

-Sullivan, L., Mundy, P., & Mastergeorge, A. Joint Attention, Social Behavior and School Readiness in Preschool Children.
+- Sullivan, L., Mundy, P., & Mastergeorge, A. Joint Attention, Social Behavior and School Readiness in Preschool Children.